Preventing Sexual Assault - What You Can Do

-- Make sure your cell phone is with you and charged at all times
+- Try to make sure your cell phone is with you and charged at all times.

 Residence Hall Safety

 - Lock your door when you go to sleep and when you are not in the room.